Oscar-Ivs/mintkit-hub/README.md

 ### Layout Editor / Storefront Layout — common issues

 **Layout Editor: cannot push blocks lower (page height feels “fixed”)**
-- _Cause_: The editor surface has a fixed/minimum height, so dragging/resizing can clamp blocks near the bottom.
-- _Fix_: Recalculate the lowest block edge (`maxBottom`) and increase the editor surface `min-height` dynamically (e.g. an `ensureSurfaceMinHeight()` helper).
-This allows the page to “grow” vertically as blocks are pushed down.

-**Layout Editor: font changes require 2 clicks / headings don’t update**
-- _Cause_: Web fonts may not be loaded when styles are applied, and only container styles may be updated (not nested headings/text).
-- _Fix_: Inject the required Google Fonts once, then re-apply styles after fonts finish loading (Font Loading API).
-Apply font styles to common text nodes inside each block (headings, p, span, links, etc.).

-**Public Storefront: layout looks correct in “Fit” preview but shifts/crops on different screens**
-- _Cause_: The public page uses absolute-positioned “design-space” coordinates; without scaling/wrapping, wide screens can show large empty margins and smaller screens can crop content.
-- _Fix_: Compute design dimensions from the layout (maxRight/maxBottom), then scale the entire surface down to fit the viewport width (never scaling above 1).
-Put the scaled surface inside a wrapper that has the *real* width/height (because CSS transforms don’t affect layout flow), and recompute on window resize.

-**Layout Editor: cannot push blocks lower (page height feels fixed)**

 - _Cause_: The editor surface had a fixed/minimum height, so dragging/resizing near the bottom felt clamped.
-- _Fix_: Recalculate the lowest block edge and increase the surface `min-height` dynamically when blocks are moved/resized below the current bottom.
+- _Fix_: Recalculate the lowest block edge (`maxBottom`) and increase the surface `min-height` dynamically when blocks are moved/resized below the current bottom (e.g. an `ensureSurfaceMinHeight()` helper).
 This allows the layout page to grow vertically.

 **Layout Editor: “Fit” preview looks wrong (too tall / scroll does not match)**
 - _Cause_: Fit mode applied a visual scale but the surrounding container height/scroll area did not reflect the scaled surface size.
-- _Fix_: Compute a scale factor to fit the whole surface into the visible canvas width, then update the surface/container dimensions so scroll behaviour matches the scaled preview.
+- _Fix_: Compute a scale factor to fit the whole surface into the visible canvas width/height, then update surface/container sizing so scrolling reflects the scaled preview.

+**Layout Editor: font changes require extra click / headings don’t update**
+- _Cause_: Web fonts may not be loaded when styles are applied, and only container styles may be updated (not nested headings/text).
+- _Fix_: Inject Google Fonts once, then re-apply styles after fonts finish loading (`document.fonts.ready`).
+Apply styles to common text nodes inside each block (headings, p, span, links, etc.).

-**Public Storefront: saved layout not matching “Fit” / layout not applied**
+**Public Storefront: saved layout not matching “Fit” / layout shifts or crops on different screens**

-- _Cause_: Layout data must be embedded safely into the template; parsing can fail if JSON is not embedded correctly.
+- _Cause_: Public storefront uses absolute-positioned “design-space” coordinates; without correct JSON embedding and scaling, wide screens show excess margins and smaller screens can crop content.
-- _Fix_: Embed layout/styles using Django `json_script` and read via `JSON.parse(...)` on the client, then apply absolute positions/sizes and use a responsive scale-down approach for smaller screens.
+- _Fix_: Embed layout/styles via Django `json_script` and parse with `JSON.parse(...)`, then apply absolute positions/sizes.
+Compute the design surface bounds and scale the surface down to fit smaller viewports (never scaling above 1), recalculating on window resize.

 </details>